-This Petition is filed requesting action under the authority of § 204 of the Agriculture Act of 1956, as amended, and § 11.242 of the Report of the Working Party on the Accession of China to the World Trade Organization with respect to imports of cotton knit shirts and blouses (classified in the U.S. Textile and Apparel Category System as Categories 338 and 339, the "subject products") of Chinese origin.
+This Petition is filed requesting action under the authority of § 204 of the Agriculture Act of 1956, as amended, and § 11.242 of the Report of the Working Party on the Accession of China to the World Trade Organization with respect to imports of man-made fiber and cotton shirts (not-knit) (classified in the U.S. Textile and Apparel Category System as Categories 340 and 640, the "subject products") of Chinese origin.
 The Committee for the Implementation of Textile Agreements (CITA) is hereby requested to take all appropriate steps in order to avoid market disruption in 2005 with respect to imports from China of such products.
 Petitioners submit that such market disruption can only be avoided by the timely imposition of limitations on imports of the subject products from China according to the provisions of Section 11.242 of the Report of the Working Party and the guidelines issued by the Committee for the Implementation of Textile Agreements (68 F.R.
 27788 (May 21, 2003).